-PC World had a unique opportunity to get an inside look at biggest online game retailer in Asia Pacific, Play-Asia.com.
-Based in Hong Kong, the online store mostly caters to customers in the APAC region, but Play-Asia director, Jan Neuhaeusser, says that the online store also has a substantial customer base overseas, spread over America, Europe and Africa.
+Based in Hong Kong, Play-Asia.com mostly caters to customers in the APAC region.
+It has also established a significant customer base in markets such as America, Europe and Africa.
 Many of these overseas customers are made up by ex-pats who are used to getting the items they want but cannot because their local market does not carry the product.

 What types of products do you mainly deal in?